lockenkopf-blog-loc-methode-locken.jpg

 Who is the LOC method for?

-The LOC method works best for High-porosity hair or curls that just always seem to be dry.
-Also the Hair thickness plays a role as the LOC method is relatively "heavy" and curls that are too fine are "flattened" by the weight of the product.
-The porosity definitely plays the main role.
-If you want to know what porosity your curls have, you can check the here find out.
+The LOC method works best for high-porosity hair or curls that just always seem to be dry.
+The thickness of the hair also plays a role as the LOC method is relatively "heavy" and curls that are too fine will "flatten" due to the weight of the product.
+Porosity definitely plays the main role.
+If you want to know what porosity your curls have, you can find out here .

-If your curls have been chemically treated or dyed then there is a good chance that you have High-Porosity attract and your hair hardly retains any moisture.
-If you have low-porosity curls and you are using the LOC method then your hair could become oily and too heavy.
-If you have fine curls or waves and your curls are hanging out then you should wear your curls in a loose bun or braid during the day or overnight.
+If your curls have been chemically treated or colored then chances are you have high porosity curls and your hair will not retain much moisture.
+If you have low-porosity curls and you use the LOC method, your hair may become oily and heavy.
+If you have fine curls or waves and your curls are loose, you should wear your curls in a loose bun or braid during the day or overnight.

 Alternatives to the LOC method